pinikaminer8/simon-game/README.md

 # Color Pattern Game

 Welcome to the Color Pattern Game!
 This is a simple JavaScript-based game where you can test your memory by repeating color patterns.
+I did this project as part of The Complete 2023 Web Development Bootcamp by Dr. Angela Yu

 ## How to Play